Darkstrike03/Genesis-A.I./README.md

 This project is in the *worldbuilding and planning phase*.
 If you’re a developer, worldbuilder, writer, or artist — feel free to contribute.

+---
+It is a universe in itself, we can call it a virtual universe.

 ```bash
 git clone https://github.com/Darkstrike03/Genesis-A.I..git